lexibank/tlopo/out/vol3/chapter8.md

 <a id="s-2-3"></a>

-## 2.3.
+### 2.3.
 Commersonia bartramia (Sterculiaceae)

 Commersonia bartramia is a common small bushy tree which grows up to 15m in height, and is particularly common in secondary for- est. It has a thin trunk, often crooked or leaning when it is competing with other trees for light ([Wheatley 1992](../references.md#source-Wheatley1992): 221).

 C. bartramia grows fast and, if the light al- lows it, straight, and is thus a valued timber in the Bismarcks and the Solomons, as it provides numerous rafters.
 The wood is lightweight, tough, cardboard-like and termite-proof.
 How- ever, the Kwara'ae regard it as good only for building cookhouses.
 On New Britain and in the Solomons it is regarded as good fire- wood.
 In both the Bismarcks and the Solomons the bast (inner bark fibre) is an important source of cordage, used to make fishing lines, nets and baskets, and among the N akanai the bast is beaten into masks ([Floyd 1954](../references.md#source-Floyd1954), Pow- el11976, Peekel1984: 371, Henderson & Han- cock 1988: 194, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 160).

 The POc term for C. bartramia was &ast;Ja- maR.
-The Mwotlap, Mota and Vera'a reflexes include a reflex of the prefix &ast;mala- 'like '.
-One   Figure 8.1 Commersonia bartramia: A, tree; would thus expect them to denote a plant that         B, leaf: C, stem bearing leaves and flowering resembled C. bertramia, but they apparently                    shoot; D, ageing mature fruit. denote C. bertramia itself (ch.2, [§7.1.4](#s-7-1)).
+The Mwotlap, Mota and Vera'a reflexes include a reflex of the prefix &ast;mala- 'like'.
+One   Figure 8.1 Commersonia bartramia: A, tree; would thus expect them to denote a plant that         B, leaf: C, stem bearing leaves and flowering resembled C. bertramia, but they apparently                    shoot; D, ageing mature fruit. denote C. bertramia itself (ch.2, §7.1.4).

 <table>
 <tr>